The release of the German DSK Cookie Consent Guidelines in May 2020, coincided with a change in cookie law enforcement in Germany.

-In May 2020, German cookie laws changed after the Court of Justice directed the DSK to adopt GDPR(DSGVO) requirements in its enforcement actions going forward.
+Essentially, the Court of Justice directed the DPA to adopt GDPR(DSGVO) requirements in its enforcement actions going forward.

-This requirement came after the European Union’s Court of Justice (CJEU) delivered its ruling in the Planet 49 case after the Court of Justice in Germany referred this case to the regional court.
+The German Court of Justice’s directive came after the European Union’s Court of Justice (CJEU) delivered its ruling in the Planet 49 case.

 Additionally, the determination by the German Court of Justice expanded the scope of the German Data Protection Conference’s (DSK) guidelines for the use of website cookies that were published on April 5, 2019.

-Specifically, the DSK’s cookie guidelines focused on clarifying and improving the previous statement on the use of website cookies that was released in April 2018 prior to the adoption of the General Data Protection Regulation (DSGVO).
+Specifically, the German DSK cookie consent guidelines focused on clarifying and improving the previous statement on the use of website cookies that was released in April 2018.

 Other Data Protection Authorities (DPAs) who have released similar cookie guidelines recently include;